-Skalitude Retreat is a model of sustainable living…
+Skalitude Retreat is a living model of resilience and reciprocity…

-Guests of Skalitude are not merely renting our spacious, and modern/rustic lodge and berm-house, they also have exclusive access to 160 acres of pristine land.
-Since we only book one group at a time, the entire property is all yours to roam for the duration of your stay.
-We maintain miles of hiking and ski trails onsite that open up to the Okanogan National Forest.
-Here you’ll find stunning panoramic views, majestic old growth pine, diverse plants and geology, and animal observation.
+Guests of Skalitude are not merely renting our lodge and berm-house, they also have access to 160 acres of pristine land surrounded by Okanogan National Forest.
+Here you’ll find stunning panoramic views, majestic old growth pine, diverse plants and geology, and wildlife observation.

 Skalitude is off-the-grid.
 This means that all of our electricity comes from our solar power system.
 Since we have limited power production capabilities, we make every effort to conserve what power we have.
 Our running water comes from Skalitude’s onsite gravity-fed water system, our heating comes from solar hot water panels and locally sourced wood.
 As part of our sustainable lifestyle, we return compostable wastes and food scraps to the earth, and we manage the garbage & recycling disposal ourselves.
 We also engage water conservation methods, including composting toilets, wherever possible.